grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Scenarios/04 Arrival Rate.md

 ## Closed Model

+> In a closed model, the execution time of each iteration dictates the actual
+> number of iterations executed in your test, as the next iteration won't be started
+> until the previous one is completed.

 Prior to v0.27.0, k6 only supported a closed model for the simulation of new VU arrivals.
 In this closed model, a new VU iteration only starts when a VU's previous iteration has completed its execution.
 Thus, in a closed model, the start rate, or arrival rate, of